yboulaamane/cdd-toolbox/README.md

 - [QSAR Toolbox](https://qsartoolbox.org/) - The Toolbox is a free software for transparent chemical hazard assessment, offering tools for data retrieval, metabolism simulation, and property profiling.
 It aids in identifying analogues and chemical categories for read-across and trend analysis, filling data gaps.
 - [OCHEM](https://ochem.eu/home/show.do) - An online platform offering tools for building QSAR models for predictions of chemical properties.
 - [ChemMaster](https://crescent-silico.com/chemmaster/) - A general cheminformatics software used to handle chemical data, in particular for drug design purposes including QSAR modeling.
+- [3D-QSAR](https://www.3d-qsar.com/) - A compilation of tools available online for 3D-QSAR modeling.

 ## Topology preparation